<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=1354242&amp;fmt=gif">

-While the threat of ransomware persists for all industries, rich data and downstream customers makes the tech sector a particularly attractive target for cybercriminals.
+While the threat of ransomware, security issues, and cyber attacks persists for all industries, rich data and downstream customers makes the tech sector a particularly attractive target for cybercriminals.
 The never-ending stream of alarming headlines, innovative threat actors, and tales of third-party risk can be overwhelming enough to stump even the savviest business leaders.
-When it comes time to make the call — where to really invest on security measures — how do you know what will best protect not only your IT systems, but also your customers’?

-At Corvus, our Risk + Response experts work with policyholders and cybersecurity partners to implement measures that mitigate risk for their organizations, including Smart Tech E&O policyholders.
+At Corvus, our Risk Advisory experts work with policyholders and cybersecurity partners to mitigate risk for their organizations, including Smart Tech E&O policyholders.
+Based on their experience working with technology and professional services firms, we’ve highlighted some go-to, defensive cybersecurity solutions for covering your security bases:

 While antivirus software can battle the low-hanging fruit, Endpoint Detection and Response (EDR) functions as higher-level protection against advanced and emerging threats.
 EDR combines real-time continuous monitoring and collection of endpoint data with rules-based automated response and analysis capabilities.
 When it catches suspicious activity, it can isolate the impacted system from the rest of the network until security personnel can investigate.